HPE-Legobricks/cal-eStore/README.md

 code does not meet actual quality standards.
 For example, bugs and vulnerabilities are categorized as Blocker, Critical, Major, Minor and Info.
 We set the quality gateway so that no “Blocker” or “Critical” issues are acceptable for promotion into higher environments.
-It is strongly believed that failing code in the early stages is superior to failing later in the production stages.
+Failing code in the early stages is superior to failing later in the production stages.
 Additionally, security tools are introduced so that a strong wall against security attacks like SQL injections and cross-site scripting (XSS) is established.
 HPE Fortify is used for security scans to identify the vulnerabilities